psychopy/psychopy/docs/source/usingplugins.rst

 -----------------------

 Have a cool idea you want to share with the world (or at least PsychoPy users)?
-See the developer documentation section for information about creating your own plugins.
+See :ref:`pluginDevGuide` in the developer documentation section for information about creating your own plugins.